marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/cpu/README.md

 6268 /bin/bash ./singlethread-cpu.sh
 ```

-Above, we use `-p` to pass the process ID, we use `-o` to display output about the process and its command and that helps us locate the executable, in our case a bash script called `singlethread-cpu.sh` which is executed by bash, under the `/bin` folder. </br>
+Above, we use `-p` to pass the process ID, we use `-o` to display output about the process and it's command and that helps us locate the executable, in our case a bash script called `singlethread-cpu.sh` which is executed by bash, under the `/bin` folder. </br>

-Now we learned in our command line episode, that the `./` allows to execute scripts and executables in the current working directory. </br>
+Now we learned in our command line episode, that the `./` allows us to execute scripts and executables in the current working directory. </br>
 We cannot see what the current directory is, so if we need to locate that culprit, we can try to find it using the `find` command </br>

 `find` takes a file path, where we can specify to search from the root of the filesystem with `/` </br>